awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless.md

 + Use these specific port numbers for each DB engine:
   + Aurora MySQL – `3306`
   + Aurora PostgreSQL – `5432`
 + Create your Aurora Serverless v1 DB cluster in a virtual private cloud \(VPC\) based on the Amazon VPC service\.
-When you create an Aurora Serverless v1 DB cluster in your VPC, you consume two \(2\) of the fifty \(50\) Interface and Gateway Load Balancer endpoints alloted to your VPC\.
+When you create an Aurora Serverless v1 DB cluster in your VPC, you consume two \(2\) of the fifty \(50\) Interface and Gateway Load Balancer endpoints allotted to your VPC\.
 These endpoints are created automatically for you\.
 To increase your quota, you can contact AWS Support\.
 For more information, see [Amazon VPC quotas](https://docs.aws.amazon.com/vpc/latest/userguide/amazon-vpc-limits.html#vpc-limits-endpoints)\.
 + You can't give an Aurora Serverless v1 DB cluster a public IP address\.
 You can access an Aurora Serverless v1 DB cluster only from within a VPC\.
 + Create subnets in different Availability Zones for the DB subnet group that you use for your Aurora Serverless v1 DB cluster\.
 In other words, you can't have more than one subnet in the same Availability Zone\.
 + Changes to a subnet group used by an Aurora Serverless v1 DB cluster aren't applied to the cluster\.